emem123/GrizzlyManager/README.md

 ***

 This removes all compiled files, binaries, shared objects and so on.
 It leaves only source code files.
+Make clean ends with error, but it is OK, because it erases itself.

 adding new modules
 ******************